 “This recent study also confirmed earlier findings about the effects of fasting on human growth hormone (HGH), a metabolic protein.
 HGH works to protect lean muscle and metabolic balance, a response triggered and accelerated by fasting.
 During the 24-hour fasting periods, HGH increased an average of 1,300 percent in women and nearly 2,000 percent in men.”

 We now know that healthy levels of HGH are important to the anti-aging process.
 I’m sure you have seen those commercials peddling HGH level optimizing supplements, because companies know the importance of HGH as well.
 Now, that is not to say certain natural-based supplements can’t be used to assist with HGH levels; however, most of the ones you see advertised, making outrageous health claims, are pure junk.
-I can guarantee you will not lose drastic weight and gain hard, lean muscle by taking their magical health supplement.
+I can guarantee you will not lose drastic weight and gain hard, lean muscle by taking their magical health supplements.

 1. Work your way up to the 16-hour fast.
-First try going 4 or 5 hours between meals and then work your way up.
+First, try going 4 or 5 hours between meals and then work your way up.

 2. Remember you naturally go into fat-burning mode while you sleep; this is the reason you fast from your last meal in the evening until the 14-16 hour mark is reached the next day.
 The main concept of intermittent fasting is to prolong the natural fat-burning mode that occurs during your sleep cycle.